3-connected Reduction for Regular Graph Covers: Definitions and Preliminaries

 \subsection{Coverings}

 A graph $G$ \emph{covers} a graph $H$ (or $G$ is a \emph{cover} of $H$) if there exists a locally bijective homomorphism $p$ called a \emph{covering projection}.
-A homomorphism $p$ from $G$ to $H$ is given by a mapping $p_h : \bH(G) \to \bH(H)$ preserving edges and incidences between half-edges and vertices.
-It induces two mappings $p_v : \bV(G) \to \bV(H)$ and $p_e : \bE(G) \to \bE(H)$ such that $p_e(uv) = p_v(u)p_v(v)$ for every $uv \in \bE(G)$.
-The property to be local bijective states that for every vertex $u \in \bV(G)$ the mapping $p_h$ restricted to the half-edges incident with $u$ is a bijection.
+The property to be locally bijective states that for every vertex $u \in \bV(G)$ the mapping $p_d$ restricted to the darts incident with $u$ is a bijection.
 Figure~\ref{fig:cover_examples} contains two examples of graph covers.
-Again, we mostly omit subscripts and just write $p(u)$ or $p(e)$.
+Observe that each vertex, dart, or an edge has exactly three preimages.

-\heading{Fibers.} A \emph{fiber} over a vertex $v \in \bV(H)$ is the set $p^{-1}(v)$, i.e., the set of all vertices $\bV(G)$ that are mapped to $v$, and similarly for fibers over edges and half-edges.
+\heading{Fibers.} A \emph{fiber} over a vertex $v \in \bV(H)$ is the set $p^{-1}(v)$, i.e., the set of all vertices $\bV(G)$ that are mapped to $v$, and similarly for fibers over edges and darts.
 We adopt the standard assumption that both $G$ and $H$ are connected.
-It follows that all fibers of $p$ are of the same size.
-In other words, $\bh(G) = k \cdot \bh(H)$ and $\bv(G) = k \cdot \bv(H)$ for some $k \in \mathbb N$ which is the size of each fiber, and we say that $G$ is a \emph{$k$-fold cover} of $H$.
+It is well known that all fibers of $p$ are of the same size.
+In other words, $\bd(G) = k \cdot \bd(H)$ and $\bv(G) = k \cdot \bv(H)$ for some $k \in \mathbb N$ which is the size of each fiber, and we say that $G$ is a \emph{$k$-fold cover} of $H$.

-\heading{Regular Coverings.} We aim to consider regular coverings which are highly symmetric.
-From the two examples from Fig.~\ref{fig:cover_examples}, the regular covering $p$ is more symmetric than the non-regular covering $p'$.
+\heading{Regular Coverings.} We aim to consider regular graph coverings which are closely related to semiregular groups of automorphisms.

 Let $\Gamma$ be any semiregular subgroup of $\Aut(G)$.
-It defines a graph $G / \Gamma$ called a \emph{regular quotient} (or simply \emph{quotient}) of $G$ as follows: The vertices of $G / \Gamma$ are the orbits of the action $\Gamma$ on $\bV(G)$, the half-edges of $G / \Gamma$ are the orbits of the action $\Gamma$ on $\bH(G)$.
-A vertex-orbit $[v]$ is incident with a half-edge-orbit $[h]$ if and only if the vertices of $[v]$ are incident with the half-edges of $[h]$.
-(Because the action of $\Gamma$ is semiregular, each vertex of $[v]$ is incident with exactly one half-edge of $[h]$, so this is well defined.)
+It defines a graph $G / \Gamma$ called a \emph{regular quotient} (or simply \emph{quotient}) of $G$ as follows: The vertices of $G / \Gamma$ are the orbits of the action of $\Gamma$ on $\bV(G)$, the darts of $G / \Gamma$ are the orbits of the action of $\Gamma$ on $\bD(G)$.
+A vertex-orbit $[v]$ is incident with a dart-orbit $[d]$ if and only if the vertices of $[v]$ are incident with the darts of $[d]$.
+(Because the action of $\Gamma$ is semiregular, each vertex of $[v]$ is incident with exactly one dart of $[d]$, so this is well defined.)
 We say that $G$ \emph{regularly covers} $H$ if there exists a regular quotient of $G$ isomorphic to $H$.